Prepare for Camp

 • Normal daily pick-up time is between 5:00 PM - 6:00 PM

-• Optional Bus Pick up time is 5:30 PM - 6:00 PM at New City Church of Charlotte
+• Bus Add On Pick up: Pick-up time is 5:30 PM - 6:00 PM at New City Church of Charlotte

 Early Pick-Up

-• The camp property is very large so please send a note with your child in the morning or call ahead, so we may arrange to have your camper waiting for you
+• The camp property is very large so please send a note with your child in the morning, call ahead or email a Camp Directore, so we may arrange to have your camper waiting for you

-• Without a prior note or calling ahead, please be prepared to wait at least 20 – 30 minutes in order to gather your camper and their belongings for departure
+• Please be prepared to wait at least 15 – 25 minutes in order to gather your camper and their belongings for departure

 Late Pick-Up

-• $1 per minute will be charged per camper for every minute that a camper remains after 6:00 PM and payment is expected upon pick-up
+• A fee will be charged per for every camper remains after 6:00 PM and payment is expected upon pick-up

 • Chronic late pick-up may be grounds for dismissal from the program